trustedci/OSCRP/OSCRP.md

 1. Identify the stakeholders of the science project --- at the very least, this includes the principal investigator(s) and science team; other researchers, including possible external users; the institution that owns or manages the science instrument, the project, and the mission it supports; and possibly human subjects of the science project.

-2. Create an asset inventory for the project by looking through the list in the "Common Open Science Assets" section, and identifying all the assets relevant to the open science project.
+2. Create an asset inventory for the project by looking through the list in the "Common Open Science Assets" section, and identifying all the assets relevant to the Open Science project.

 3. For each mission critical science asset, examine the Concerns, Consequences, and Avenues of Attack diagram associated with the asset and note which concerns and consequences are relevant to the project, and the extent to which they are relevant